rdkcentral/firebolt-apis/requirements/specifications/metrics/media-metrics.md

 The remainder of this section outlines guidelines that apps should consider when calling `error`.

 The `error` API **SHOULD** be called whenever the app decides to cancel media playback due to an unrecoverable error.

+## Discovery Metrics

+### Watched
+The `Discovery` module **MUST** include a `watched` API for denoting that .

+The `watched` API **MUST** have a required `entityId` parameter to specify what entity from the app catalog the progress is from.

+The `watched` API **MUST** have an optional `completed` parameter to specify whether or the entity has played back with enough progress that it would not be offered in a "resume" list inside of the app.

+The `watched` API **MUST** have a required `progress` parameter denoting how much progress has been made.

+The remainder of this section outlines guidelines that apps should consider when calling `watched`.

+The `watched` API **SHOULD** be called when playback progress occurs at a rate of roughly once per 60 seconds.

+The `watched` API **SHOULD NOT** be called after playback stops, e.g. while paused or waiting.

+The `watched` API **SHOULD** be called with an up-to-date `progress` value right before any `mediaPause` call.

+The `progress` value **SHOULD** be a number greater than 0 and less than 1 denoting the percent of the content that progress has reached, if the duration of the content is static and known, e.g. VOD content.

+The `progress` value **SHOULD** be an integer number of secionds from 1 to 86400 denoting the number of seconds from the "beginning" of the content that progress has reached, if the duration of the content is dynamic or not known, e.g. live content.

+The "beginning" of the content **SHOULD** be considered as the start of the broadcast/event/etc., if known, otherwise it **MAY** be the start of the available media, e.g available on a CDN.

+The `progress` value **SHOULD** jump up or down based on seeking, etc.